 Overall term: 2017 to 2019

-For the Sri Lankan Government, the promotion of small and medium-sized enterprises (SMEs) is an important pillar of the country's socio-economic development.
-Until now, SMEs have often been insufficiently integrated into national and international economic cycles, especially in the north and east of the island.
+For the Sri Lankan Government, the promotion of small and medium-sized enterprises (SMEs) is an important pillar of the country’s socio-economic development.
+Until now, SMEs have often been insufficiently integrated into national and international flows of income, especially in the north and east of the island.
 Support and public services for companies are usually only available in the Western Province.
 This has a negative impact on the competitiveness and environmental sustainability of the few companies in the north and east of the country.
 The number of start-ups is therefore low and there is little incentive for innovation.

 Sri Lanka’s SMEs have better access to local and international markets.
 This will increase competitiveness, the inclusion of disadvantaged groups and the environmental sustainability of SMEs in the north, north-west and east of Sri Lanka and in other growth centres.

 The project team focuses on five areas of action:

 - Improving the legislative framework for SMEs.
 Restructuring national support for SMEs will enable stakeholders to be coordinated more effectively and approaches for strengthening social inclusion to be taken into account.

 - Improved technology transfer and better market access are designed to increase the economic performance of SMEs and enhance their environmental sustainability.

 - SMEs are to receive easier access to finance.
 For example, access to agricultural insurance should be available in digital form.
 This will allow insurance premiums for farmers to be processed faster and more cost efficiently.